 I get a lot of questions about what to wear for these sessions.
 Here are some tips and ideas on how to plan an amazing outfit and Engagement Session, Boudoir Session, Maternity Session or Newborn Session.
 I’ve created a couple Pinterest boards to help give you ideas.

 1. Start envisioning what you want your photographs to look like.
 What will be the mood, theme, and setting?
 I send all of my clients a “Getting to Know You” Questionnaire that will really help you decide this.
-Once you’ve chosen a location and a “look” or “theme”… this should help you out a lot more when it comes down to deciding what to wear.
+Once we’ve chosen a location and a “look” or “theme”… this should help you out a lot more when it comes down to deciding what to wear.

 2. Browse online before going shopping.
 A lot of wedding blogs offer great creative inspiration for a unique session.
 First get the concept, than get the outfit.

-5. Keep in mind that layering and accessorizing is SO AMAZING for pictures.
+5. Keep in mind that layering and accessorizing is amazing for pictures.
 I guarantee you that any photographer gets excited to see a couple well dressed and well put together.
 Layering: maybe you want to wear a little black dress… how do you spice it up?
-Add a cardigan, or layered necklaces, scarves, bangles, etc. By building and layering on top of a simple dress, or a shirt and jeans you create an outfit!
+Add a cardigan, or layered necklaces, scarves, earrings, etc. By building and layering on top of a simple dress, or a shirt and jeans you create an outfit!
 This will show character and style in you images.